-We are workers with records in Florida building power together to transform industries that rely on our labor and open new doors to those we’ve long been excluded from.
+We are workers with records in Florida building power together to fight for the rights and dignity we deserve.

 Worker Organizing